 git.rosehostingtest.comas an example.

 - Full root access

-You can learn more about server requirements here.
+You can learn more about the server requirements.

 Install Updates and Dependencies

 Log in to your server via SSH: